 - Say Not Right Now if someone asks you to dig into something after office hours.
 Keep it parked for the next day instead.

 - Finally, say NO to work video calls if it is manageable with an audio call.

 4. Time for yourself

 Ask anyone about tips to avoid WFH burnout, and you will get this one response for sure.
 Take out time for yourself.
 Yes.
 It is a must when you are struggling with managing stress while working from home.

 Pick up a hobby and make use of the winters.
-Consider painting or capturing nature into your camera, playing an instrument to surprise your family on Christmas, or baking fortune cookies for them on New Year’s Eve.
+Consider painting or capturing nature into your camera, creating dog portraits on canvas, playing an instrument to surprise your family on Christmas, or baking fortune cookies for them on New Year’s Eve.

 5. Breakfast vs. Brunch

 Let’s admit it.
 WFH has forced us into a culture where we skip breakfast and go for brunch.
 Some of us even end up snacking on our workstations, often eliminating the concept of a meal plan.